Unfortunately, the Black Lodge bar closed in 2024. I decided to leave the article online to give you an idea what it was like.

 This post may contain affiliate links, and I might earn a small commission at no additional cost to you.
 For more info, click here.

-What the hell is the Black Lodge?
+What the Hell is the Black Lodge?

-How to find the Black Lodge Bar in Berlin
+How to Find the Black Lodge Bar

-Therefore, if you want the place to be as atmospheric as possible, you should drop by in the summer or come as soon as it opens.
+If you want the place to be as atmospheric as possible, you should drop by in the summer or come as soon as it opens.
 If you prefer some company, do the exact opposite.
-The bar is open from Tuesday to Saturday, usually from 8PM to 2AM.
-Make sure to check the times in their Google Profile before going.

 Available Drinks

-Is the Black Lodge Bar worth visiting?
+Is the Black Lodge Bar Worth Visiting?

-As a huge long-time fan of Twin Peaks, I was immediately enamoured with the place, imagining myself in conversation with the Man from Another Place and being handed cryptic messages to decipher.
-The only thing that would make the place even cooler would have been some more thematic items on the menu.
-I would have loved to gobble up some Garmonbozia.
+As a huge long-time fan of Twin Peaks, I was immediately enamoured with the place, and imagined myself in conversation with the Man from Another Place, being handed cryptic messages to decipher.

-Even if you (or the people you’re with) are not a fan of the show, it’s just a cool place to hang out at and as the setup willingly prevents huge numbers of walk-in customers, the atmosphere is bound to be laid-back.
-If there are other people, you’ll likely be in the company of other fans of the show, giving ample opportunity for all-night conversations.
+Even if you (or the people you’re with) aren’t huge fans of the show, I just found it a cool place to hang out in and as the setup willingly discourages huge numbers of walk-in customers, the atmosphere is bound to be laid-back.

-Thus, if you’ve even the tiniest fondness for Twin Peaks, don’t miss the Black Lodge Bar on your next visit to Berlin!
+If there are other people, you’ll likely be in the company of other fans of the show to nerd out with.
+If you have even the tiniest fondness for Twin Peaks, I highly recommend dropping by the bar on your next visit to Berlin!
 Chances are, you’ll even find your way back outside to the real world.

-Other cool things to do in Berlin
+Other Cool Things to Do in Berlin

 Exploring Berlin’s abandoned Spreepark Theme Park